yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 ```

 ### Running full experiments
 You can create multiple files like [`exp_example.json`](https://github.com/yaaig-ufrgs/NeuralFastDownward/blob/main/exp_example.json) and call `./run.py exp1.json exp2.json`.
 Batch experiments will be performed according to the content in the JSON files.
-Empty or unspecified arguments are run as default.
+All the empty/unspecified settings will be run as
+default, and missing sections will be ignored.

+Generally, most of the time
+you'll be interested in having only short `"experiment"`, `"train"` and `"test"`
+sections.
+Evaluation with the samples used for training are already performed
+automatically at the end of every train, so you'll only be interested in
+inserting an `"eval"` section if you are interested in evaluating your network
+over other samples and have `"exp-only-eval": "yes"`.
+The `"sampling"` section
+is interesting to have if you want to perform a full
+sampling-then-train-then-test workflow, but most of the time you'll have
+already generated your samples separately.

 ## Features